- Blue light from screens suppresses melatonin production, which is the hormone your body relies on to start feeling sleepy.

 There might be underlying issues that need to be addressed.

-In a world where our phones are often our constant companions, it's important to recognise the impact of blue light and social media on our sleep.
+In a world where our phones are often our constant companions, it's important to recognize the impact of blue light and social media on our sleep.

 By understanding the science behind blue light and taking proactive steps to reduce screen time before bed, you can enjoy the many benefits of going to bed early.